kitkit922/Project1/README.md

 This repo will store all my IOS assignments (created by me)

-In every task, new skills is applied and final task would be a complex application.
+In every task, new skills and syntax is applied and my final task would be a complex application.

 I hope I could deploy my aplication one day!